Love to Dive? How Deep Should Your Pool be to Dive

 Starting blocks are a common part of competitive racing.
 They allow racers to dive into the water, making it easier for them to build up speed.

-However, there are several restrictions on the use of staring blocks.
+However, there are several restrictions on the use of starting blocks.
 So, what is the right pool depth for starting blocks?

 It’s generally recommended that you only use the starting blocks when there are at least 6 feet (1.8 meters) of water.
 This should allow swimmers to dive into the water safely.